joist-orm/joist-orm/docs/blog/2024-04-21-nextjs-sample.md

   export async function AuthorRscCard({ author, addBook }: AuthorCardProps) {
     // This will be auto-batched if many cards render at once const books = await author.books.load();
+    // Or if you wanted a tree of data, this will also be auto-batched const loaded = await author.populate({ books: { reviews: "ratings" } });
+    return <div>...jsx</div>;
   }
   ```

-  This is nice because it allows the `AuthorRscCard` to be more self-sufficent, and allow the parent table component to be unaware of its children loading details.
+  This is nice because it allows the `AuthorRscCard` to be more self-sufficient, and allow the parent table component to be unaware of its children loading details.

 - With mostly Client components, the opposite happens, and only the parent can make database / `EntityManager` calls, and so is responsible for loading all the data for its children, and passing it as JSON via props: